3 summits offer test of Western unity, dominated by Ukraine

 In efforts to broaden the summit’s reach, Germany has invited leaders from Senegal, South Africa, India, Indonesia and Argentina — a choice meant to reflect their regional influence and the importance of “resilient democracy.”
 German officials appear hopeful of gradually bringing such countries closer to Western views on sanctions against Russia.

-Ukrainian President Zelenskyy is set to join the G-7 leaders and the Tuesday-Thursday NATO meeting by video link.
+Ukrainian President Volodymyr Zelenskyy is set to join the G-7 leaders and the Tuesday-Thursday NATO meeting by video link.
 It wasn’t immediately clear on the eve of the EU summit whether Zelenskyy would also appear there.

 Senior U.S. administration officials, speaking on the condition of anonymity to preview the summits, said Ukraine would be at the very front of conversations next week, and that the U.S. and allies would unveil new proposals to increase pressure on Russia while minimizing spillback on allies, and to bolster support for Ukraine.